 Wendy Shuford is a retired surgical nurse and retired major from the Army Nurse Corps.
 She worked as a nurse for 40 years and served in the National Guard Reserves in Maryland for more than 21 years in medical units.
 Shuford served in nine hospitals on two continents, and was the only white nurse in the operating room in Princess Marina Hospital in Gaborone, Botswana in 1971.
 She spent the last 31 years of her nursing career at Greater Baltimore Medical Center before retiring in 2005.
 She studied nursing at Passavant Memorial Hospital School of Nursing, in Jacksonville, Ill., from 1963 to 1966.

-Tim Whitehouse, JD, MA, Executive Director
+Tim Whitehouse, JD, MA, Chesapeake PSR Executive Director

-Tim Whitehouse has more than 20 years of experience working with on a wide range of environmental issues with governments, businesses, nonprofit organizations and community groups.
+Tim Whitehouse has more than 20 years of experience working on a wide range of environmental issues with governments, businesses, nonprofit organizations and community groups.
 He has worked as an environmental consultant for a major metal recycling company and a company that produces industrial hygiene products.
-Previously, he was head of the Law and Policy Program at the Commission for Environmental Cooperation in Montreal, Canada and a senior attorney at the U.S. Environmental Protection Agency in Washington, D.C.
+Previously, he was head of the Law and Policy Program at the Commission for Environmental Cooperation in Montreal, Canada and a senior attorney at the U.S. Environmental Protection Agency (EPA) in Washington, D.C.
 He is interested in the interface of policy and science and on strengthening transparency in government.

 Sara Via, PhD, Co-Lead, Climate Health Action Team

-Dr. Sara Via is Professor of Biology and Entomology at University of Maryland and leads Chesapeake PSR’s Climate Health Action Team.
+Dr. Sara Via is Professor of Biology and Entomology at University of Maryland and co-leads Chesapeake PSR’s Climate Health Action Team.
 Dr. Via held faculty positions at the University of Iowa and Cornell University before coming to University of Maryland in 1997.
 Her 50 research publications in evolutionary genetics have been cited by other researchers over 9,500 times, and she was recognized as a Distinguished Scholar-Teacher by the University of Maryland in 2005.
 Since 2013, when she received training in climate change education from former Vice President Al Gore and the Climate Reality Project, Via has spoken about climate change to many community groups and is currently reaching many Marylanders through University of Maryland Extension.
 Via’s work with Chesapeake PSR emphasizes public outreach on climate change and raising awareness of the significant health co-benefits of the Regional Greenhouse Gas Initiative (RGGI) and the EmPOWER program for energy efficiency.

 Alfred Bartlett, MD, Co-Lead, Climate Health Action Team